 Face it.
 This kind of hobby needs dedicated space.
 And as a bonus, this is your big chance to be totally creative with your decor—after all, a craft room should feel inspirational!
 But as all creatives know, a blank canvas can be terrifying.
 These pretty craft rooms are sure to inspire your next redecorating project.Continue to 2 of 12 below.

 Create an Organizational System

 If you're an ardent crafter, you'll know there's no beating a good organizational system.
 Otherwise, you risk wasting days digging through dark drawers in search of thread or scissors or extra tape for your label maker.
-Camille Styles rigged up this custom storage solution, which features pull-out drawers that can store very tool imaginable.
+Camille Styles rigged up this custom storage solution, which features pull-out drawers that can store every tool imaginable.
 Added labels on the front make switching from project to project that much easier.Continue to 3 of 12 below.

 03 of 12

 Consider Adjustable Shelving

 You may love scrapbooking and cross-stitching now, but who's to say what you'll adore in a year's time?
 Maybe you'll pick up crocheting.
 Or perhaps you'll start taking drawing classes.
 Prepare for your inevitable shifts in interests by installing adjustable shelving.
-Most home-improvement stores—and, of course, IKEA—sell easy-to-install adjustable shelving units like the ones in this craft room from Refined Rooms that give your craft room the flexibility you need.Continue to 4 of 12 below.
+Most home-improvement stores—and, of course, IKEA—sell easy-to-install adjustable shelving units such as the ones in this craft room from Refined Rooms that give your craft room the flexibility you need.Continue to 4 of 12 below.

 04 of 12